Gowtham-app-developer/Flutter-Interview-Questions/Basics.md

 ## Function [Optional Positional Parameters]

-- A parameter wrapped by [ ] is a positional optional parameter.
+- A parameter wrapped by [ ] is a positional optional parameter (i.e.) Basically We can skip the parameters of the Right Hand Side.

 __Example__